Agriculture Stabilization and Conservation Service Aerial Photographs, 1938-1979 (P0335)

 Cox's considerable business interests are less well represented, most of these records dating from 1968.

-Correspondence, genealogical material, photographs, 1878 diary, yearbooks, and a manuscript detailing the first half of Crain's life and teaching career in Oklahoma, Missouri, and Michigan.
+The papers of a schoolteacher consist of correspondence, genealogical materials, photographs, yearbooks, an 1878 diary, and a manuscript written by Crain.
+The material details the first half of Crain’s life while living and teaching in Oklahoma, Missouri, and Michigan.

 Cullimore Family Collection, 1973-1992 (R1090)